Search

 Whilst our digital delivery fell slightly short of our proposed figure, we were still able to exceed our participant numbers.
 To be able to reach 166 participants across Scotland in a 7 month period has been a huge undertaking, but with careful coordination and a dedicated team of ESOL teachers, this has been possible.

-Despite our delivery locations changing, we more than trebled our number of in-person ESOL sessions.
+We delivered more face to face ESOL than planned, and despite our delivery locations changing, we more than trebled our number of in-person ESOL sessions.

 Partnership Working